 Course Goal: Cultivating and strengthening a growth mindset, seeing challenges as opportunities to learn, adapt, and grow is increasingly important to 21st century medical education.

 In the Coaching For Adaptive Learning course students develop foundational knowledge and skills in self-regulation and adaptive learning.
 Self-regulation concerns self-initiated and self-monitored activities, practices, and behaviors that learners engage in to pursue academic mastery.
 Adaptive learners observe, appraise, and adjust their practices in response to learning challenges.
 Students will gain competence in habits of mind necessary for overcoming contemporary academic struggles, and which also foster lifelong learning in medicine.
-These habits of mind help students make connections between formal knowledge and experiential learning – including important skills of curiosity; engaging and building rapport with peers; leadership of self and others; external- and self-appraisal that allows comprehension of gaps in knowledge or attitude and the need to change; personal and professional development-seeking to gain new expertise; giving and receiving feedback that enables oneself and others to thrive and excel; setting priorities and planning for learning; mastering time management; and balancing fulfillment of personal and curricular responsibilities.
+These habits of mind help students make connections between formal knowledge and experiential learning – including important skills of curiosity; engaging and building rapport with peers; leadership of self and others; external and self-appraisal that allows comprehension of gaps in knowledge or attitude and the need to change; personal and professional development-seeking to gain new expertise; giving and receiving feedback that enables oneself and others to thrive and excel; setting priorities and planning for learning; mastering time management; and balancing fulfillment of personal and curricular responsibilities.

 MED 811 - Foundations of Medicine I

-Course Goal: The goal of Foundations of Medicine (FOM) I is for students to achieve foundational knowledge in the basic medical sciences, with an emphasis on gaining a detailed understanding of common and representative illnesses.
+Course Goal: The goal of Foundations of Medicine (FOM) I is for students to achieve foundational knowledge in the medical sciences, with an emphasis on gaining a detailed understanding of common and representative illnesses.
 By the end of Year 1, students are knowledgeable in human biology and the impact that psychological, social, cultural and economic forces have on human health.
 They are able to discuss the epidemiology and prevention of major medical conditions.
 Knowledge gained in FOM I will be reinforced and expanded the following year in FOM II.

 The course is divided into foundational and organ system blocks with horizontal and vertical integration across the blocks and with the Clinical Arts and Sciences and Scholarly Reflection and Concentration Capstone courses.
 The QU Netter longitudinal themes of pharmacology, nutrition, behavioral and social sciences, biomedical ethics and epidemiology are integrated throughout the curriculum as they relate to specific organs and diseases addressed in each block.